How Long Do Eyeshadow Palettes Last?

 Yes, eyeshadow can go bad.
 Before you run to dispose of all of your favorite shadow palettes, here’s the good news: eyeshadow lasts considerably longer than most other makeup.

 That’s the good news.
-The bad news is that there are still components in the eyeshadow that can expire and deteriorate.
+The bad news is that some components in the eyeshadow can still expire and deteriorate over time.

 So, if your eyeshadow is past its expiration date, it might be time to say goodbye and replace it.